NestorXX-XX/YouTube-Video-Downloader-CS50-Web-Final-Project/README.md

 ## **Technologies Used**

-- **Backend**: Flask for handling requests and `pytube` for managing video downloads and conversions.
+- **Backend**: Django for handling requests and `pytube` for managing video downloads and conversions.
-- **Frontend**: HTML, CSS (Bootstrap for responsive design), and JavaScript for dynamic behavior and real-time updates.
+- **Frontend**: HTML, CSS, and JavaScript for dynamic behavior and real-time updates.
-- **Database**: SQLite (or another relational database) for managing user accounts and download history.
+- **Database**: SQLite in Django (or another relational database) for managing user accounts and download history.
-- **User Authentication**: Flask-Login for secure user management and session handling.
+- **User Authentication**: Django-Login for secure user management and session handling.
 - **API Integration**: YouTube video download functionality powered by the `pytube` library.

 ---